 Cedar Point is known for dishing out some serious screams, but it’s not always the coasters that cause all the commotion.
 Every year, when summer turns to fall, Cedar Point HalloWeekends transforms the park into a Halloween lover’s sickest dream: Where monsters roam after dark scaring the pants off of anyone who crosses their path.

-What should you know about Cedar Point HalloWeekends 2021 to get the most out of your trip this fall?
-Metro Parent chatted with the park’s digital communications manager, Kristy Bacni, to get the scoop.
+What should you know about Cedar Point HalloWeekends 2022 to get the most out of your trip this fall?
+Metro Parent chatted with the park’s former digital communications manager, Kristy Williams, to get the scoop.

 HalloWeekends tickets and dates

 Sept.
 15, 2022 kicks off the 25th year for Cedar Point HalloWeekends; it goes through Oct.
 30.

 During Halloweekends, the park is open 6 p.m.-midnight Thursdays, 11 a.m.-midnight Fridays-Saturdays and 11 a.m.-8 p.m.
 Sundays.
 The park offers extended hours on Sunday, Oct.
 9, and is open 11 a.m.-10 p.m.

 Buy your HalloWeekends tickets at gate for $89.
 You can find discounted ticket prices at your local Meijer, through AAA or at your credit union, but the cheapest place to get your tickets is through Cedar Point’s website, according to Bacni.

 Here, HalloWeekends Saturday admission runs as low as $65 ($50 on Thursdays and Sundays, and $55 on Fridays).

 Parking at Cedar Point is $20/vehicle or $30/preferred parking.